 POSTAL ADDRESS: PO Box 452, Coonamble NSW 2829

 Open to everyone by paying an annual (July-June) subscription of $20.
 Plus $5.00 Joining Fee.
 Membership entitles members access to all CFHS records and to receive two newsletters “Trickles From The Castlereagh”, in addition to free advertising of research interest in our newsletters.

-- Bi-annual meetings, April and October each year (the third Monday of every month).
+- Bi-annual meetings, April and October each year (the third Monday of the month).

-- Castlereagh Centre, 84 Castlereagh Street, Coonamble - Next door to the Coonamble Visitors Information Centre.
+- Castlereagh Centre, 84 Castlereagh Street, Coonamble - Next door to the Coonamble Visitor Information Centre.

 If you would like to order 'The Vision Splendid' - A history of Coonamble please download the order form below